Reza-kh80/Reza-kh80/README.md

 I'm a **Front-End Focused Full-Stack Developer** with **3+ years** of experience turning designs into fast, accessible, pixel-perfect interfaces.
 I lean deep into the front-end — **React**, **Next.js**, **TypeScript** — and I'm comfortable enough on the back end (**Go**, **NestJS**, **PostgreSQL**) to ship a feature end-to-end without waiting on anyone.

-- 🎨 Front-end is where I live — component architecture, state management, and UI that actually feels good to use
+- 🎨 Front-end is where I live — component architecture, state management, and UI that feels good to use
 - 🚀 Creator of **[zod-ir](https://www.npmjs.com/package/zod-ir)** — a TypeScript validation library for Iranian data formats
-- 🌱 Still leveling up my back-end depth, one project at a time
+- 🌱 Building out my back-end range one project at a time
-- 💬 Happy to talk about React architecture, Next.js, RTL/Persian web apps, or clean UI
+- 💬 Happy to talk React architecture, Next.js, or RTL/Persian web apps

 <br/>